zNipunShaha/zNipunShaha/README.md

 - 👀 I’m interested in python, datascience and blockchain
 - 🌱 I’m currently learning basics of coding
 - 💞️ I’m looking to collaborate if you are looking someone who can help you with lead gen.
-- 📫 How to reach me Linkdin - https://www.linkedin.com/in/nipun-shah/
+- 📫 How to reach me Linkedin - https://www.linkedin.com/in/nipun-shah/

 <!---
 zNipunShaha/zNipunShaha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.